 The General Partner is presently engaged in and intends to continue in the oil and gas business and will have to divide its time between the program for the Partnership properties and in its other operations in which the Partnership will not have an interest.
 During the life of the Limited Partnership, the General Partner shall have the right to act as partner or joint venturer with other oil companies and private or public investors in other ventures formed to search for oil and gas.
 The General Partner's action in connection with the foregoing shall be deemed not to be a conflict of interest with respect to this Limited Partnership or its operations or its Limited Partners.
-If the General Partner determines that this Limited Partnership should participate in any prospect to an extent of less than 100% of the Working Interest, the General Partner may dispose of the balance of the interest by sale of such interest for its own account.
+If the General Partner determines that this Limited Partnership should participate in any prospect to an extent of less than 100% of the Working Interest, the General Partner may dispose of the balance of the interest by sale of such interest to other partnerships or entities managed by the General Partner or retain the balance of such interest for its own account.
 In any such event, any affiliated partnership or entity shall pay for its share of the acquisition, drilling and completion costs of any wells on not more favourable terms than those borne by the Partnership.
-The General Partner may sell a portion of prospects in which the Limited Partners.
+The General Partner may sell a portion of prospects in which the Limited Partner is a participant to unaffiliated parties, thus benefiting the General Partner and not the Limited Partners.
 [Emphasis added.]